jokull/jinjet/README.md

 Using jinjet
 ------------

-I'm using [brunch](http://brunch.io) to assemble a frontend.
+I'm using [brunch](http://brunch.io) to assemble the frontend.
 This guide will assume the same, but you can use this for any directory of templates to generate a static localized site tree.